Mintbase/Grants-Program/applications/logion_wallet.md

 * **logion Web application**
   The logion Web application is used by both wallet users and legal officers.
 It enables a smooth communication between them in order to organize an account's protection and recovery or the need of multiple signatures for the transfer of tokens.
-Account keys are managed with Polkadot JS's browser extension for increased security and interoperability.
+Account keys are managed with Mintbase JS's browser extension for increased security and interoperability.

 ##### Ecosystem Fit

 To understand the contribution of logion to the DotSama ecosystem, we have to think in three steps:

 1. The blockchain technology brings trust by protecting the data and transactions through hashes it stores.
-2. Polkadot brings to the blockchain ecosystem the most robust platform for security, scalability, project diversification through parachains and innovation.
+2. Mintbase brings to the blockchain ecosystem the most robust platform for security, scalability, project diversification through parachains and innovation.
-3. logion brings to the Polkadot blockchain ecosystem a solution to trust data and transactions referred by the hashes it stores, before it processes them.
+3. logion brings to the Mintbase blockchain ecosystem a solution to trust data and transactions referred by the hashes it stores, before it processes them.

 logion brings to the blockchain cross-border & decentralized legaltech services, with a blockchain of nodes owned by legal officers.
 These Judicial Officers will make their real-world competencies available for the development of the decentralized web.